jpieringer/javaquery/README.md

 ### HAS_FIELD
 Describes that a type has a field of another type.

-*From*: The type that has the field.
+*from*: The type that has the field.
-*To*: The type of the field.
+*to*: The type of the field.
+*fieldName*: The name of the field that is invoked.

  ### CREATE_INSTANCE
 Describes that any code within a class creates an instance of another class.

-*From*: The type that contains the code that performs the create instance operation.
+*from*: The type that contains the code that performs the create instance operation.
-*To*: The type of the object that gets created.
+*to*: The type of the object that gets created.